 Both the RAP and the ATSI Recognition Policy can be downloaded from the links at the bottom of this page.

-Council's Aboriginal Action Committee (AAC) was established in late 2011 as a way of strengthening Council’s relationships and engagement with the local Aboriginal community.
-The purpose of the AAC is to ‘improve and enhance the wellbeing of the Aboriginal community in the Mildura Rural City Council municipality.
+Council's Ngiwa Yarna Committee (formerly the Aboriginal Action Committee) was established in late 2011 as a way of strengthening Council’s relationships and engagement with the local Aboriginal community.
+The purpose of Ngiwa Yarna is to improve and enhance the wellbeing of the Aboriginal community in the Mildura Rural City Council municipality.

-The AAC has been instrumental in the development of both the RAP and the ATSI Recognition Policy.
+The committee has been instrumental in the development of both the RAP and the ATSI Recognition Policy.

-Click here for more information about Council's Aboriginal Action Committee.
+Click here for more information about Council’s Ngiwa Yarna Committee.